abtion/guidelines/project_management/foundation_when_starting_a_project.md

-# Foundation when starting a project (technical setup)
+# Technical setup when starting a new project

 ## General